Welcome from the Chief

 The Division of Nephrology and Hypertension is recognized for its excellence in patient care, medical education, research, and community outreach.
 The division has received multiple awards for its teaching and research activities.

-The mission statement of the Division is to provide excellent patient care and practice highest standards in academic medicine.
-The Nephrology department serves as a resource for continuing medical education for the physicians in our region.
+We serve as a resource for continuing medical education for the physicians in our region.

 - Educating physicians, basic scientists, residents, fellows and allied health professionals based on state-of-the-art curricula, methods, and facilities, preparing students for careers in health care service, teaching, or research.